dcarpintero/machine-learning/TheTransformer.md

 1. The input sequence is passed through an embedding layer, which maps the input tokens to a high-dimensional space.
 In practice it is implemented as a lookup table that maps each input token to a 512 size embedding vector.

-    This allows the model to (i) handle words that are not present in the training data (out-of-vocabulary words) by mapping them to a special "unknown" embedding vector, and (ii) incorporate additional information about the input tokens, such as their part-of-speech or syntactic role.

-2. Positional encoding is used instead of convolutional layers or recurrent mechanism (which process the input word by word in a sequencial manner) to record the relative or absolute position information of the tokens in the sequence.
+2. Positional encoding is used to record the relative or absolute position information of the tokens in the sequence (convolutional and recurrent architectures infer the position of the tokens by processing the input word by word in a sequencial manner).

 3. The query, key, and value representations are used to compute the attention weights using a dot-product (of the query vector with the key vector of the respective word) followed by a normalization step.